-Note Photoshop will replace the space in the filename with a dash since it is best to avoid spaces in website filenames.
-Many web developers use a dash - or an underscore \ instead of spaces.
+Note Photoshop will replace the space in the filename with a dash since it is best to avoid spaces in filenames.
+Many web developers use a dash - or an underscore instead of spaces.

-- 9) Close the rose image.
-You may be prompted to save again but there is no need since you just exported it with the web options. - 10) Open your Lines.psd image.
+9) Close the rose image.

+10) Open your Lines.psd image.
 If you didn't save it earlier then create an image to look like the one below.